acuminous/power-merge/README.md

             ]),
             then: pm.unionWith(R.eqBy(R.prop('ip')))
         },
+        // If the "a" value is null, ignore the attribute altogether {
+            when: pm.eq('a.value', null),
+            then: pm.ignore()
+        },
-        // If the left value is undefined, clone the right {
+        // If the "a" value is undefined, clone the "b" value {
             when: pm.eq('a.value', undefined),
             then: pm.clone('b.value')
         },
-        // Otherwise clone the left
+        // Otherwise clone the "a" value
         {
             then: pm.clone('a.value')
         }